vmg/redcarpet/README.markdown

     $ [sudo] gem install redcarpet

-If you need to use it with Ruby 1.8.7, you will need to stick with 2.3.0:
+If you need to use it with Ruby 1.8.7, you will have to stick with 2.3.0:

     $ [sudo] gem install redcarpet -v 2.3.0